-Purpose of Report: This report gives a summary of the overall Council position for the financial year 2021/22, as at the end of the third Quarter for both Revenue and Capital Expenditure.
-Report Summary: The Council has completed Quarter three of the 2021/22 financial year.
-The Council's General Fund is currently forecast to be overspent by £159K Recommendation(s): 1.
-That the contents of the report and appendix be noted; and 2.
-The Council Senior Leadership Team are to look at ways to continue to reduce the overspend.
-Senior Leadership, Head of Service, Tracy Bingham (Director / Section 151 Officer) tracy.bingham@oadby-wigston.gov.uk Manager, Officer and Other Contact(s): Comie Campbell (Head of Finance / Deputy Section 151 Officer) (0116) 257 2713 comie.campbell@oadby-wigston.gov.uk Rashpal Sohal (Finance Manager) (0116) 257 2705 rashpal.sohal@oadby-wigston.gov.uk Corporate Objectives: Providing Excellent Services (CO3) Vision and Values: "A Stronger Borough Together" (Vision) Accountability (V1) Report Implications:- Legal: There are no implications arising from this report.
-Financial: The implications are as set out throughout the report.
-Corporate Risk Management: Decreasing Financial Resources / Increasing Financial Pressures (CR1) Reputation Damage (CR4) Economy / Regeneration (CR9) Equalities and Equalities Assessment (EA): There are no implications arising from this report.
-EA not applicable Human Rights: There are no implications arising from this report.
+Responsible Strategic Director, Head of Service and Officer Contact(s): Tracy Bingham (Strategic Director/ S151 Officer) (0116) 257 2681 tracy.bingham@oadby-wigston.gov.uk Comie Campbell (Head of Finance/ Deputy S151 Officer) (0116) 257 2713 Comie.Campbell@oadby-wigston.gov.uk Corporate Priorities: Building, Protecting and Empowering Communities Growing the Borough Economically Providing Excellent Services Vision and Values: "A Strong Borough Together" (Vision) Innovation (V4) Report Implications:- Legal: There are no implications arising from this report.
+Financial: The implications are set out in the report.
+Corporate Risk Management: Decreasing Financial Resources (CR1) Effective Utilisation of Assets/Buildings (CR5) Regulatory Governance (CR6) Organisational/Transformational Change (CR8) Economy/Regeneration (CR9) Equalities and Equalities Assessment (EA): There are no implications arising from this report.
+EA not applicable.
+Human Rights: There are no implications arising from this report.
 Health and Safety: There are no implications arising from this report.

-Head of Paid Service: The report is satisfactory.
-Chief Finance Officer: The report is satisfactory.
+Statutory Officers' Comme nts:- Head of Paid Service: The report is satisfactory.
+Chief Finance Officer: As the author, the report is satisfactory.
 Monitoring Officer: The report is satisfactory.
-Consultees: Senior Leadership Team.
-Background Papers: None.
-Appendices: 1.
-Capital Programme (Q3 2021/22)
+Consultees: None.
+Background Papers: Local Government Finance Act 1992 Appendices: None